 How is The Raoul Wallenberg Institute working to support the process?

-Having worked extensively to develop NHRIs and their capacity internationally, RWI has also been a longstanding member of the civil society network on the new Swedish National Institute for Human Rights, including hosting a key roundtable in 2016 on its future role and institutional set-up.
-We have also been active in the discussions surrounding the location of the new Institute, and are delighted to welcome it to Lund, where we look forward to close cooperation.
+Having worked extensively to develop NHRIs and their capacity internationally, RWI has also been a long-standing member of the civil society network on the new Swedish NHRI, including hosting a key roundtable in 2016 on its future role and institutional set-up.
+We have also been active in the discussions surrounding the location of the new institution, and are delighted to welcome it to Lund, where we look forward to close cooperation.

-As part of our continued support, RWI is organising a series of webinars to raise awareness of, and stimulate debate around, the new institution.
-The first of these was held on 10 June, in the aftermath of the Parliament vote, and addressed critical issues including the implications for human rights in Sweden; the role of the new Institute; and its quest for international legitimacy.
+As part of our continued support, RWI is organising a series of webinars to raise awareness of, and stimulate debate around, the new NHRI.
+The first of these was held on 10 June 2021, in the aftermath of the Parliament vote, and addressed critical issues including the implications for human rights in Sweden; the role of the new institution; and its quest for international legitimacy.
 A recording is available here.
+On 6 October 2021 a second webinar was held that focused on the issue of how the NHRI will work with other Swedish authorities; information is available here.